Running workloads with GPUs

 -

 Create a Managed Service for Kubernetes cluster with any suitable configuration.
-When creating it, specify the security groups prepared earlier.
+When creating them, specify the security groups prepared earlier.

 -